carpentries/instructor-training/_extras/guide.md

 >
 > I am fascinated and privileged to have the opportunity to work at the intersection of the biological and the technological.
 > Working in the world of bioinformatics and education,
-> I actually spend a fair amount of time traveling to institutions across the U.S. and abroad.
+> I actually spend a fair amount of time travelling to institutions across the U.S. and abroad.
 > I'm amazed at the people I get to work with
 > and believe Software Carpentry's mission creates an opportunity to add the distinctiveness of our learners
 > and their perspectives to our own unique approach to education.